🏢Agent Office

 Step 1 — before touching Terminal: get these ready

 Telegram on phoneOptional for first day.
-Install Telegram and log in only if you want phone chat after the local dashboard test works.
+Install Telegram only if you want phone chat after the local test works.

-Telegram user IDMessage @userinfobot or @get_id_bot and copy your numeric ID.
-This lets you allow only yourself.
+Telegram user IDOptional after local chat works.
+Use @userinfobot or @get_id_bot to allow only yourself.

 Permission ruleDay one: no customer data, money, deleting files, public messages, business systems, or full Desktop/Documents access.